All Episodes

 Most Americans are saying what you say.

-I think the I think the biggest scrutiny would come from other women in wartime.
+I think the biggest scrutiny would come from other women in wartime.

-It is a question that I think people face fear in answering because of political correctness.
+And that is, and I will say it again, it is a question that I think people face fear in answering because of political correctness.

-Would you vote for a woman pro No.
+Would you vote for a woman?

 Oh, you're a racist pig, a sexist bigot, eh?

-Um, I didn't invent the gender gap.
+No, I didn't invent the gender gap.

-Uh Kim in Washington, hello, and nice to have you with us.
+Kim in Washington, hello, and nice to have you with us.

-Um I wouldn't vote for a woman.
+I wouldn't vote for a woman.

 And why not?

-Well, for one, that I think as soon as you vote for a woman, you open the door to vote for other women, and I don't know if there's too many women that are um qualified beyond the ones that we've mentioned to take over that role in future elections.
+And I don't know if there's too many women that are qualified beyond the ones that we've mentioned to take over that role in future elections.

-Well, would you let me throw some names up?
+Well, would you, let me throw some names up.

 Would you vote for Hillary?